Skip to content

 Key Stage 3 - Years 7, 8 & 9

-Students in Years 7 to 9 follow a broad curriculum which over the three years covers: English, Mathematics, Science, Modern Foreign Languages (French & Spanish), History, Geography, Religious Studies, Art & Design (Fine Art, Graphics & Textiles), Food Preparation & Nutrition, Music, Computer Science, Physical Education, Dance, Drama and Personal, Social, Health, Economic Education.
+Students in Years 7 to 9 follow a broad curriculum which over the three years covers: English, Mathematics, Science, Modern Foreign Languages (French & Spanish), History, Geography, Religious Studies, Art & Design (Fine Art, Graphics & Textiles), Food Preparation & Nutrition, Music, Computer Science, Physical Education, Dance, Drama and Personal, Social, Health, Economic Education (PSHE).

 Key Stage 4 - Years 10 & 11

 All students follow GCSE courses in: English, English Literature, Mathematics, Physics, Chemistry, Biology (or Combined Science).
-Students choose three additional GCSE subjects from: Art & Design (Fine Art or Textiles), Dance, Food Preparation & Nutrition, Drama, Geography, History, Computer Science, Music, Religious Studies, Physical Education, French and Spanish.
-In addition, there is a general programme involving Physical Education, Personal, Social, Health, Economic Education,
+Students choose three additional GCSE subjects from: Art & Design (Fine Art, Textile Design and 3-Dimension Design), Dance, Food Preparation & Nutrition, Drama, Geography, History, Computer Science, Music, Religious Studies, Physical Education, Psychology, French and Spanish.
+In addition, there is a general programme involving Physical Education, Personal, Social, Health and Economic Education (PSHE), non-exam Religious Studies and private study time.

 Sixth Form - Key Stage 5